Invenietis/CK-ActivityMonitor/README.md

 Logs received by the `IActivityMonitor` façade are routed to its clients (see [Clients](CK.ActivityMonitor/Client) for a basic console output sample).

-In practice, more powerful logs management that this simple direct clients is required and we use the packages from [CK-Monitoring](https://github.com/Invenietis/CK-Monitoring) repository (that implements the `GrandOutput` central collector) and, for tests, the [CK.Testing.Monitoring](https://github.com/Invenietis/CK-Testing/tree/master/CK.Testing.Monitoring) package that adds a Monitor property on the **TestHelper**
+In practice, more powerful logs management than this simple direct clients is required and we use the packages from [CK-Monitoring](https://github.com/Invenietis/CK-Monitoring) repository (that implements the `GrandOutput` central collector) and, for tests, the [CK.Testing.Monitoring](https://github.com/Invenietis/CK-Testing/tree/master/CK.Testing.Monitoring) package that adds a Monitor property on the **TestHelper**
 mix-in: it's easy to use `TestHelper.Monitor` from any tests.